ilovexiong/amber_developer/README.md

-The first project is enable a fluid dynamics simulation, the file is  nse.F90
+The first project is to develop a solver for multi-scale fluid dynamics simulation, the file is  nse.F90

-The second project is enable particle particle particle mesh algorithm for efficient electrostatics interaction computation in pb_p3m.F90
+The second project is to develop particle particle particle mesh algorithm for efficient electrostatics interaction computations, the file is pb_p3m.F90

-The third project is to add pore region into membrane proteins pb_bldsys.F90
+The third project is to add develop implcit membrane model for energy calculations,  the file is pb_bldsys.F90